shah-in-boots/card/readme.md

 ## Usage

-The intent for this `card` is to develop several key functions for the analysis of recurrent or cyclical data, and assistance with epidemiological approaches to regression modeling.
+The intent for `card` is to assist in the analysis of cardiovascular and epidemiological data, with a focus on cardiac-specific datasets and data types.

-The key features are:

-1. Sample datasets
-2. Cosinor analysis
-3. Recurrent events
-4. Model building

 ``` r
 library(card)